kyma-project/website/content/blog-posts/2019-07-12-release-notes-1.3/index.md

 ## Console

-### Noisy logs hidden
+### Less information noise in lambda logs

 We have significantly reduced the noise you have seen so far when inspecting logs from your lambda.
-By default, we hide health check logs, logs that originate from previous versions of your lambda function, and Istio side-car logs.
+By default, we hide health check logs, logs that originate from previous versions of your lambda function, and Istio sidecar logs.
 Additionally, we added an auto refresh option which automatically pulls new log lines into the UI.

-### Easy Namespace labelling and filtering
+### Easy Namespace labeling and filtering

-Now you can manage Namespace labels easily on the Namespace **Details** view in the Console.
-This will help you better organize your Namespaces using label filter on the Namespace **Overview** page.
-Whenever you apply label filtering in the main Namespace **Overview**, the state of the filter is preserved so that you can stay focused on the Namespaces you have labelled.
+Now you can manage Namespace labels easily in the Namespace **Details** view in the Console.
+This will help you better organize your Namespaces using label filter on the **Overview** page.
+Whenever you apply label filtering in the main Namespace **Overview**, the state of the filter is preserved so that you can stay focused on the Namespaces you have labeled.

-### API list streamed using web sockets
+### API list streamed using WebSockets

 The list of APIs contains up-to-date data with no need of refreshing the page.
 All changes in the APIs data are streamed live to the **API** view in the Console.

-### Irrelevant navigation nodes hidden
+### Hide irrelevant navigation nodes

 In case you find some navigation nodes in the Console irrelevant, you can simply ignore them by defining a list of specific navigation nodes or even whole categories that should not show up in the Console UI navigation.